Romanesque architecture: Church and cathedral façades and external decoration

-Romanesque church facades, generally to the west end of the building, are usually symmetrical, have a large central portal made significant by its mouldings or porch, and an arrangement of arched-topped windows.
+Romanesque church façades, generally to the west end of the building, are usually symmetrical, have a large central portal made significant by its mouldings or porch, and an arrangement of arched-topped windows.
 In Italy there is often a single central ocular or wheel window.
 The common decorative feature is arcading.

 Smaller churches often have a single tower that is usually placed to the western end in France or England, either centrally or to one side, while larger churches and cathedrals often have two.

-In France, Saint-Étienne, Caen, presents the model of a large French Romanesque facade.
-It is a symmetrical arrangement of nave flanked by two tall towers each with two buttresses of low flat profile that divide the facade into three vertical units.
+In France, Saint-Étienne, Caen, presents the model of a large French Romanesque façade.
+It is a symmetrical arrangement of nave flanked by two tall towers each with two buttresses of low flat profile that divide the façade into three vertical units.
 The lowest stage is marked by large doors, each set within an arch in each of the three vertical sections.
 The wider central section has two tiers of three identical windows, while in the outer sections there are two tiers of single windows, giving emphasis to the mass of the towers.
-The towers rise above the facade through three further tiers, the lowest of tall blind arcading, the next of arcading pierced by two narrow windows and the third of two large windows, divided into two lights by a colonnette.
+The towers rise above the façade through three further tiers, the lowest of tall blind arcading, the next of arcading pierced by two narrow windows and the third of two large windows, divided into two lights by a colonnette.

-This facade can be seen as the foundation for many other buildings, including both French and English Gothic churches.
+This façade can be seen as the foundation for many other buildings, including both French and English Gothic churches.
 While the form is typical of northern France, its various components were common to many Romanesque churches of the period across Europe.
-Similar facades are found in Portugal.
+Similar façades are found in Portugal.
 In England, Southwell Cathedral has maintained this form, despite the insertion of a huge Gothic window between the towers.
 Lincoln and Durham must once have looked like this.
 In Germany, Limburg Cathedral has a rich variety of openings and arcades in horizontal storeys of varying heights.